TUB-DVG/wissen-digital-ewb/02_work_doc/05_deployment/02_docker/01_db_backup_strategies/dbBackupStrategies.md

 # Database backup strategies
 Various strategies for backing up and migrating the database are described below.
-## Stratgie 1: Sicherung über textuelle/binäre Sicherungsdatei
+## Stratgy 1: Backup via textual/binary backup file
 ### Create the backup
 Using the Postgres client, an image of the database can be saved in binary or as text in a file.
 The command to create the image is: